Grange Hill series 26

 The twenty-sixth series of the British television drama series Grange Hill began broadcasting on 28 January 2003, before ending on 3 April 2003 on BBC One.
-The series follows the lives of the staff and pupils of the eponymous school, an inner-city London comprehensive school.
+The series follows the lives of the staff and Students of the eponymous school, an inner-city comprehensive school.
+As production had moved to Liverpool under Phil Redmond's Mersey Television, the school was no longer set explicitly in London.
 It consists of twenty episodes.